-Iranian drone hits Kuwait’s main airport after US strikes Qeshm Island
+Iranian drone attack kills one in Kuwait after US strikes Qeshm Island

 Meanwhile, Iranian media reported that Tehran has not communicated with Washington for several days.

+The ministry said Kuwait and Bahrain bore “direct and clear responsibility” for the attacks, alleging their territory and facilities had been used to support US military operations against Iran.

+Tehran said it reserved the right to self-defence and would use all available means to respond, including by targeting the source of any future attacks.

-Al Jazeera’s Almigdad Alruhaid, reporting from Tehran, said the latest tensions and clashes in the Gulf have been framed in Iran as a response to what they call “the US aggression” on an Iranian oil tanker and IRGC communication facilities on Qeshm Island.
+Al Jazeera’s Almigdad Alruhaid, reporting from Tehran, said the latest tensions and clashes in the Gulf have been framed in Iran as a response to what they call “the US aggression” against the country.

 “The spokesman for parliament’s National Security Committee said the United States understands the language of missiles better than the language of diplomacy,” he said.